Nikola Jokic NBA Playoffs Player Props: Nuggets vs. Timberwolves

-Nikola Jokic and his Denver Nuggets teammates face the Minnesota Timberwolves in the 2023 NBA Playoffs, at 9:30 PM ET on Sunday.
+The Denver Nuggets, Nikola Jokic included, will play at 9:00 PM on Tuesday against the Minnesota Timberwolves in the 2023 NBA Playoffs.

-Below we will break down Jokic's stats and trends, helping you make good picks on prop bets.

 Nikola Jokic Prop Bets vs. the Timberwolves